Sonjiseo/Opic/OPIc.md

 But if I want to walk through the forest, I head to Buldang Park.

-Around the lake park, there are fancier coffee shops(coffee houses/places) and restaurants, while the other park feels more like park in the city center.
+Around the lake park, there are fancier coffee places and restaurants, while the other park feels more like park in the city center.

 My dog is a little timid, so when I take her to the more crowded lake park I **keep a / closer eye on** her.